mai0li/bfinject/README.md

 Note that on Electra, the version of `jtool` (@morpheus' code-signing multitool) doesn't support platform binary entitlements, so bfinject supplies `jtool` from LiberiOS and uses that instead. bfinject does not use Electra's `inject_criticald`.

 ## Credits
+* MJavad for partial Electra1131 porting
+* skyerday for plrun fixes
 * Stefan Esser (10n1c) for the original ideas and code behind dumpdecrypted (https://github.com/stefanesser/dumpdecrypted/blob/master/dumpdecrypted.c)
 * Dmitry Rodionov for lorgnette (https://github.com/rodionovd/liblorgnette/)
 * Jonathan Levin for the  LiberiOS jailbreak (http://newosxbook.com/liberios/)